ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 #### Configure Task 5: Copy Files

-For this one, we want the `_site` directory (where Jekyll generate the static website) to be copied to the `$(build.artifactstagingdirectory)` (where we will get them to publish them with the next task).
+For this one, we want the `_site` directory (where Jekyll generate the static website) to be copied to the `$(build.artifactstagingdirectory)`.

+> We will use that directory in the next task to publish the files.
+Those files will then be accessible from the "build artifacts".

 ![Configure Task 5: Copy Files](//cdn.forevolve.com/blog/images/2018/VSTS-configure-task-5.png)